pcarbo/lbfgsb-matlab/README.md

-This is a fork of Peter Carbonetos's [lbfgsb-matlab](https://github.com/pcarbo/lbfgsb-matlab interface) (which will eventually be merged back) that provides compatibility with Octave.
+This is a temporary fork of Peter Carbonetos's [lbfgsb-matlab](https://github.com/pcarbo/lbfgsb-matlab interface) (which will eventually be merged back) that provides compatibility with Octave.
 Additionally it adds support for the version 3.0 of L-BFGS-B (for Octave only).

-The following is the original README with installation instructions for Matlab users.
+The following is the original README with installation instructions for Matlab users and a brief tutorial.
 Octave specific installation instructions can be found in INSTALL-OCTAVE.md

 ___